On behalf of the Medical Department…

 We believe much can be gained when your child is able to step away from his or her life to focus solely on healing and recovery.
 DRA’s platform promotes a process where adolescents learn to take accountability for their lives and become responsible, contributing adults, whether they are dealing with addiction, struggling with mental health concerns, or just “off track”.
 Our approach facilitates a system where students are required to take initiative and accountability for their own healthcare, allowing them to learn the process of ensuring basic medical needs, such as requesting appointments with on and off-site providers, addressing medical concerns with professionals, and ultimately advocating for their own medical needs.

-The medical services provided on site can be compared to what is offered in your basic family medical practice.
+The medical services provided on-site can be compared to what is offered in your basic family medical practice.
 If your child becomes ill or injured, medical staff will attend to their needs, and licensed health care providers will perform examinations and provide recommendations when deemed necessary.

 Systematic Approach to Medication Evaluation & Management:

 When symptoms of a mental health condition cannot be managed through the use of coping skills alone, certain psychotropic medications may be recommended and prescribed.
 As a dually licensed family and psychiatric nurse practitioner, I have worked in several psychiatric settings, one of which includes the outpatient setting.
-Providers working in the outpatient psychiatric settings often find themselves in a constant struggle to identify accurate depictions of mental health.
-For example, when meeting with a teenager in the outpatient setting, psychiatric providers are often forced to paint a clinical picture and formulate diagnoses/interventions based off limited information obtained from the child and parent within a 15 to 30 minute window.
-Important information is often missed or left out by the client, such as drug use, lack of medication adherence, abuse, social and familial dynamics etc. These external factors can skew the results in regards to whether or not a certain medication is working effectively.
-The information obtained from short follow up appointments within the outpatient setting rarely paints an accurate/whole depiction and often leads to trial and error diagnosing and prescribing.
+Providers working in outpatient psychiatric settings often find themselves in a constant struggle to identify accurate depictions of mental health.
+For example, when meeting with a teenager in the outpatient setting, psychiatric providers are often forced to paint a clinical picture and formulate diagnoses/interventions based on limited information obtained from the child and parent within a 15 to 30-minute window.
+Important information is often missed or left out by the client, such as drug use, lack of medication adherence, abuse, social and familial dynamics, etc. These external factors can skew the results in regards to whether or not a certain medication is working effectively.
+The information obtained from short follow-up appointments within the outpatient setting rarely paints an accurate/whole depiction and often leads to trial and error diagnosing and prescribing.
 When it comes to prescribing medications, we consider ourselves both conservative and realistic in our approach.
 Our systems mitigate the “trial and error” process that is often associated with prescribing psychotropic medication.

 From a prescriber’s point of view, residential treatment provides an ideal platform for identifying accurate diagnoses and medication regimens.
 I have the great opportunity to work on campus amongst DRA students and staff on a daily basis.
-This interaction proves to be vital, as I am able to evaluate direct correlations/effects from interventions that are implemented within students’ treatment plan.
+This interaction proves to be vital, as I am able to evaluate direct correlations/effects from interventions that are implemented within students’ treatment plans.
 From a medication standpoint, DRA is truly unique and stands alone in the industry when it comes to evaluating the efficacy of medication/treatment regimens.
 To accomplish this task, we are able to collect and analyze information from multiple sources that include DRA staff observations (i.e., teachers, programming staff, therapist, coaches), token economy data, pharmacokinetic testing, psychological assessment tools, and clinical interaction.
-Being able to work with the students for at least 10 months, control external distractions, ensure medications adherence, and draw observations is truly a great systematic approach, resulting in a more “clear” depiction of what “truly” is occurring within the developing adolescent, and ultimately aids DRA’s prescribers to make more accurate diagnosis and treatment regimens.
+Being able to work with the students for at least 10 months, control external distractions, ensure medications adherence, and draw observations is truly a great systematic approach, resulting in a more “clear” depiction of what “truly” is occurring within the developing adolescent, and ultimately aids DRA’s prescribers to make a more accurate diagnosis and treatment regimens.

 Meet our Providers: